Subclavian Steal Syndrome: Causes, Symptoms, and Diagnosis

 Other symptoms can include numbness or tingling in the hands and fingers, as well as a cold sensation in the affected arm.

-Causes of Subclavian Steal Syndrome
+What Causes Subclavian Steal Syndrome?

 SSS is typically caused by atherosclerosis, which is the buildup of plaque in the arteries.
 This plaque can narrow or block the subclavian artery, leading to the symptoms of SSS.
 Other possible causes include: